cwebster85/carbon-intensity-tracker/Full Stack Tech Interview Test.md

 **Please read the instructions carefully.**

-You are required to build a full stack web application that allows users to read, update, delete and store national carbon intensity values in front end application.
+You are required to build a full stack web application that allows users to read DONE update delete store national carbon intensity values in front end application.
 Use the provided mock data to build the application.

 ## 🧪 Data
 - The mock data in `carbon-intensity-data.csv` should be used to seed the database during initial setup.
+DONE
-- Carbon intensity values are in grams of CO2 per kWh
+- Carbon intensity values are in grams of CO2 per kWh DONE
-- Fuel mix data is in percentage of total generation
+- Fuel mix data is in percentage of total generation DONE (last row removed as this appears to be an accidental summation of the fuel percentage rows with no table header)

 ## 🔧 Technology Stack & Project Requirements

-- Backend: Node.js with Express (or preferably C# ASP.NET)
+- Backend: Node.js with Express (or preferably C# ASP.NET) DONE
-- Frontend: React or SvelteKit
+- Frontend: React or SvelteKit DONE
-- Containerization: Docker
+- Containerization: Docker STARTED
-- Database: PostgreSQL (or SQLite for simplicity) with ORM preferred
+- Database: PostgreSQL (or SQLite for simplicity) with ORM preferred STARTED
-- Version Control: Git (GitHub/GitLab)
+- Version Control: Git (GitHub/GitLab) DONE
-- Types: TypeScript where possible
+- Types: TypeScript where possible DONE IN FE
-- Testing: Unit and integration tests using Jest, Mocha/Chai (or equivalent in C#)
+- Testing: Unit and integration tests using Jest, Mocha/Chai (or equivalent in C#) DO THIS FOR GET REQUEST
 - A README must be included, detailing:
   - Setup instructions
   - Local development and Docker usage

 ### 💾 Backend

-- API server to interact with front end
+- API server to interact with front end DONE
-- Persistent storage in database
+- Persistent storage in database TODO
-- Error handling and input validation
+- Error handling and input validation TODO
-- Ensure appropriate HTTP status codes are returned
+- Ensure appropriate HTTP status codes are returned DONE FOR GET REQUEST (200)
-- Modular code structure with separation of concerns
+- Modular code structure with separation of concerns DOING

 ### 🌐 Frontend

-- Fetch data from the backend API
+- Fetch data from the backend API DONE
 - UI for interacting with the API
+- Ability to
+view, DONE
+add,
+edit,
+and
+delete
-- Ability to view, add, edit, and delete carbon intensity values
+carbon intensity values

 - Back end response validation and error feedback

 ### 🧪 Test Coverage Expectations